rdevries-thoughtworks/leap_se/pages/docs/platform/tutorials/vagrant.md

      = created test/Vagrantfile
      = installing vagrant plugin 'sahara'
     Bringing machine 'web1' up with 'virtualbox' provider...
-    [web1] Box 'leap-wheezy' was not found.
+    [web1] Box 'leap-jessie' was not found.
 Fetching box from specified URL for the provider 'virtualbox'.
 Note that if the URL does not have a box for this provider, you should interrupt Vagrant now and add the box yourself.
 Otherwise Vagrant will attempt to download the